Understanding the Bail Bonding Process

 News and Resources

-Once a person has been arrested and charged with a crime the wheels of the justice system are set in motion and a number of things will occur:
+Once a person has been arrested and charged with a crime the wheels of the justice system are set in motion and a number of things will occur.
+Review the stages of the bail bonding process in the following guide.

-• The accused will be taken into custody and booked.
+• The accused is taken into custody and booked.

-• Their personal property will be confiscated and held while they remain in custody.
+• Personal property is confiscated and held while in custody.

-• The will be placed in a holding cell in the Arapahoe County police station.
+• The accused is placed in a holding cell.

-• The person will either pay the bail themselves or contact an Arapahoe County bail bonds agent.
+• The person can either pay the bail themselves or contact a bail bonding agent.

 • The nature and seriousness of the crime.

-• Whether or not the person is deemed to represent a threat to the community.
+• Whether the person poses a threat to the community.

-Depending on the seriousness of the crime and the other considerations outlined above the state may insist that the accused post bail in order to obtain their release while they await their court date.
-Bail is an insurance policy intended to guarantee the accused will not flee after being released.
-Even if a person is bailed by an Arapahoe County bondsman they will still need to appear in court on a given date and if they don’t bail will be revoked and a warrant issued for their arrest.
+Depending on the seriousness of the crime and other factors, the state may require the accused to post bail to ensure their appearance in court.
+Bail serves as an insurance policy that the accused will not flee.
+If they do not appear in court, bail will be revoked, and a warrant will be issued for their arrest.

 Once the amount of the bail is set the accused has three options.
 They can decline bail and wait in jail for their court date, they can pay the full amount themselves or they can contact a loved one or friend to bail them out using the services of an Arapahoe County bondsman.